laninsky/divergent_allele_test/README.md

 If you could cite the pub, and the progam as below, that would be lovely:

-Alexander, A. 2015. divergent_allele_test v0.0.0.
+Alexander, A. 2015. divergent_allele_test v1.0.0.
 Available from https://github.com/laninsky/divergent_allele_test

 #Version history#

-TBD
+v1.0.0: ready to rock 'n' roll